The Differences Between Civil And Criminal Cases

 While civil cases can go to a jury trial, the vast majority are settled out of court or decided by a judge.
 Also, while criminal defendants are provided a free attorney if they can't afford their own legal counsel, civil defendants must pay for their own representation or defend themselves.

 Burdens of Proof and Potential Consequences

 The standard of proof is also vastly different in civil and criminal cases.
 Whereas criminal defendants must be found guilty “beyond a reasonable doubt,” civil law uses a lower standard of proof where defendants are found guilty by “the preponderance of the evidence,” meaning that what the plaintiff alleged occurred more likely than not.
 For example, in personal injury cases, plaintiffs must show that the defendant was at least 50 percent at fault for an accident and subsequent injuries.

 The two categories of law use very different guilt standards, in part, because civil infractions are generally considered less severe than criminal ones.
 As a result, civil punishments also tend to be less severe than those in criminal cases.
 For example, while civil defendants who are found guilty may be subject to paying the plaintiff compensatory or punitive damages, criminal defendants who are found guilty may face large fines, and significant jail or prison time.

 Are You Considering Taking Legal Action in a Civil Case?

 For Delawareans injured in a motor vehicle crash, at work, by a defective product, or in a slip-and-fall accident, filing a personal injury lawsuit in civil court is the best way to secure compensation for damages, such as medical expenses, property damage, lost wages, pain and suffering, and more.
 If you're considering pursuing civil legal action, our seasoned personal injury attorneys may be able to help.
-Contact the Morris James Personal Injury Group today to schedule a free initial case consultation.
+Contact us today at 302.655.2599 or complete our online form to schedule a free initial case consultation.